 I read the email requiring me to be tested after the required testing window has passed.
 What do I do now?

-Tests at TREC are primarily saliva-based.
+Tests by PPHC are primarily saliva-based.
 In addition to being highly accurate and reducing discomfort for the patient, saliva-based sampling is also safer for both the patient and the healthcare workers administering the test compared to Nasal or Nasal Pharyngeal swabs, as nasal swabs require both parties to stand in close proximity and can cause a gag or sneeze reflex, which increases the risk of exposure for both.